CoreumFoundation/coreum/x/asset/ft/spec/README.md

-# Abstract
+# x/asset/ft

 This document specifies `assetft` module, which allows public users of the blockchain to create fungible tokens on Coreum blockchain.

 # Concepts
 In this section we will provide the detailed behavior of fungible token creation and management.

 Here is the list of functionalities provided by this module, we will examine each of them separately.
 - Issue
 - Mint
 - Burn
 - Freeze
 - Global Freeze
 - Whitelist

 ## Interaction with bank module, introducing wbank module
 Since Coreum is based on Cosmos SDK, We should mention that Cosmos SDK provides the native bank module which is responsible for tracking fungible token creation and balances of each account.
 But this module does not allow any public to create a fungible token, mint/burn it, and also does not allow for other features such as freezing and whitelisting.
 To work around this issue we have wrapped the `bank` module into the `wbank` module.

 In `wbank` module we wrap all the send related  methods of the `bank` module and intercept them with `BeforeSend` and `BeforeInputOutput` functions provided by `assetft` module.
 This allows `assetft` module to inject custom logic into interceptor functions and reject some transaction if whitelisting or freezing criteria are not met, or apply other features such as BurnRate.

 This structure allows to reuse the code provided by Cosmos SDK, and also reuse the infrastructure that the community provides (e.g explorers and wallets).
 But it also leads to the fact that some of the information regarding fungible tokens will exist in the `assetft` module and some in the `bank` module.
 For example, if you want to query for frozen balances of a fungible token, you need to query the `assetft` module but if you want to get the total supply, you must query the bank module.